RBK-D-IT/digital-development-playbook/docs/devops-and-automation/infrastructure-as-code.md

 ## Environment-Specific Configurations

 Each environment (development, test, production) may have different infrastructure requirements.
-Using AWS CDK, we can parameterize our infrastructure code to ensure that the correct resources are provisioned in each environment.
+Using AWS CDK, we can parameterise our infrastructure code to ensure that the correct resources are provisioned in each environment.

 - **Development Environment**: